 Royal Albert is known for producing many dinnerware patterns featuring roses and other flowers.
 They are all brightly hued and add a touch of romance to a table.

 Queen Victoria by Herend

-This pattern combines botanical elements, Asian influence and the classic look of a white ground with gold trim.
+This pattern combines botanical elements, Asian influence, and the classic look of white ground with gold trim.
 It is both colorful and elegant.

 The original set, introduced in 1851 at the First World Exhibition in London, was purchased by Queen Victoria herself.
 Subsequently named for her, this Chinese-influenced pattern demands the skills of Herend's most talented and experienced painters.

 One of many traditional bone china patterns by Wedgwood, Runnymede Blue is a classic with its navy blue rim.
 "The Runnymede in the pattern’s name refers to the location where King John signed the Magna Carta, and the clamshell design is an example of Josiah Wedgwood’s fascination with mollusk shells," according to Replacements.